fennadew/tour-de-ceavel/README.md

 - [StompJS] This library provides a STOMP client for Web browser (using Web Sockets) or node.js applications (either using raw TCP sockets or Web Sockets).

 # Data
-We're cleaning the data and
+Cleaning the data and maths
 ```JavaScript
 state = {
     heatPumpActive: false,